Data Centers in Tallinn

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The main local exchange is the Tallinn Internet Exchange (TLLIX).
-It facilitates efficient, low-cost traffic exchange between local and regional networks, reducing latency for users across the Baltic region.
+Internet Exchange Points (IXPs): The primary exchange is the Tallinn Internet Exchange (TLLIX), which facilitates efficient traffic exchange between local and regional networks.
+This minimizes latency for traffic within the Baltic region.

 Power Analysis